 It may be no new phenomenon, after all, aren’t we representing our own brand with every interaction?
-OK this isn’t philosophy 101.
+OK, this isn’t philosophy 101.
 But social channels have injected new life into our identities and allow us to create a vision of ourselves that stands out among the rest.
-Some of us have even learned to leverage these identities to get things we want, whether it’s a new job, a sale or even a modelling contract!
+Some of us have even learned to leverage these identities to get things we want, whether it’s a new job, a sale or even a modeling contract!
 That’s why we have Instagram influencers and LinkedIn thought leaders.

 It’s a fact that your own social accounts have 24x the sharing potential of your company’s, and you’ll most likely reach 10x the number of viewers too.
 Harnessing your professional online persona today really could help you reap the rewards of tomorrow!
-So here’s 3 basic steps to get you started…
+So here are 3 basic steps to get you started…

 1. Audit Your Existing Social Media Accounts

 According to Statista, 2.34 billion of us currently use social media.
 Take some time, and take stock of your existing accounts.
 What ones do you have?
 What ones have you used in the past 6 months to share content related to your job or your industry?
 What new platforms do you think you need to join?